kevin-hanselman/dud/README.md

 Duc should Do One Thing Well.

+Duc should never get in your way (unless you're about to do something stupid).

-Duc should require only trivial configuration.
+Duc should strive to be stateless.

 ### Fast

-Duc should prioritize speed.
+Duc should prioritize speed while maintaining sensible assurances of data integrity.

-Duc should isolate time-intensive operations to keep the rest of the UI fast.
+Duc should isolate time-intensive operations to keep the majority of the UX as fast as possible.
-Currently, Duc's UI is designed such that only `duc commit` is time-intensive.

-Duc should scale to datasets in the hundreds of gigabytes, ideally low terabytes.
+Duc should scale to datasets in the hundreds of gigabytes and/or millions of files.

 ### Transparent

 Duc should explain itself early and often.

-Inspecting Duc's inner-workings should be easy and encouraged.
+Duc should maintain its state in a human-readable (and ideally human-editable) form.